“It’s summertime and the livin’ is easy…”

 So your swim will be short.
 But you can console yourself the rest of your trip by peeking at playful penguins sliding down snow-covered slopes and wondrous icebergs more humongous than most buildings.

-Disclosure: Agness and Cez are heading off to Antarctica with Oceanwide Expeditions in January, 2018 (when it’s summer there) – and they can’t wait!
+Disclosure: Agness and Cez headed off to Antarctica with Oceanwide Expeditions in 2018 (when it was summer there) – and they had an awesome time!

 Pin this to Pinterest!